PandoraMedia/scooch/README.md

 The documentation for scooch can be found [here](http://mattcmccallum.com/scooch/docs)

-Scooch is distributed via pypi, so it may be pip installed
+Scooch is distributed via pypi, so it may be pip installed:

 ```
 pip install scooch
 ```

+Overview
+===

 - [What is Scooch?](#what-is-scooch)
 - [Who needs Scooch?](#who-needs-scooch)